Listen to Poliça's reflective new ballad 'Steady'

 “Back in the day Momma held me steady / I don’t feel that steady / Back in the day momma held me steady / It’s hard to see how living could be easy,” sings Leaneagh.

-Next month, Poliça will head out on the road across Europe and North America next year in support of ‘When We Stay Alive’.
-Shows will take place in Bristol, Manchester, Glasgow, London and Brighton.
+Next month, Poliça will head out on the road across Europe and North America in support of ‘When We Stay Alive’.
+Shows for their UK leg will take place in Bristol, Manchester, Glasgow, London and Brighton.

 You can see their upcoming UK dates below.